yash-aryan/rock-paper-scissor/README.md

 # rock-paper-scissor
 This is a Javascript focused learning project while I was doing Odin Project Foundations.
 It's a rock-paper-scissor game upto 5 rounds against a computer.

-Currently there is no GUI, the game is played using the browser console & pop-up menu.
-I will update this project soon, once I start learning even more.
+This RPS game is played using a GUI, and the result is directly shown on the screen.
+This version no longer needs console for inputs or outputs.